 Public Access Computer

 There is one public computer with limited access to the Internet.
-Users can search and browse the NIHL, NIH, and NLM websites.
 It does not have a printer.
+No reservation is required.

 Raised Platform Computers

 There are 19 desktop computers with access to the NIH network.
-The computers require users to login with their HHS government credentials.
-The computers have acces to a printer.
+The computers require users to login with their NIH government credentials (PIV card or username and password).
+These computers have acces to a printer.